 Does your honey love color?
 Working on a budget not big enough to get her the diamond of her dreams?
 Looking for a unique ring that will make for a standout proposal?
 The answer to all of these issues and more lies in a simple stone: sapphire!
 With royals and celebs alike sporting their very own sapphire rings, you can be sure your bride will be thrilled with this natural colored stone over a diamond.

-“Sapphires are the second most popular center stones for engagement rings … and they’re less expensive than diamonds,” says Davis.
+“Sapphires are the second most popular center stones for engagement rings … and they’re less expensive than diamonds,” says a Shane Co. expert.
 But remember: “If you’re on a time crunch, custom sapphire rings take more time to build than preset fashion rings.
 Look for fashion rings with sapphire center stones that still feel ‘bridal,’ and you can have it shipped to you in a matter of days.”

 Other advice for the perfect last-minute proposal